joshuapjacob/goodreads-berkeley-library/README.md

 Selenium uses Chrome as a driver so make sure you have that installed as well.

 ## Usage
-1. Goodreads no longer has a public API so you need sign in and export your library to a CSV file on [this page](https://www.goodreads.com/review/import).
+1. Goodreads no longer has a public API so you need to sign in and export your library to a CSV file on [this page](https://www.goodreads.com/review/import).
 2. Run the script as follows.
 ```console
 python search.py goodreads_library_export.csv